 Our Board & Staff

 Serving the Fund as a board member is a labor of love.
 Most board members are writers or artists, and in some cases also feminist scholars.
-Every year they judge applications submitted in two genres and help make the final award decisions.
+Every year they organize judging panels that review submissions and make the final award decisions.
 Money for Women also relies on carefully chosen writers and visual artists, many of whom are former grant recipients, who volunteer their time to be judges.
 Board members attend business meetings twice yearly to direct the fund, oversee fundraising, and provide ideas for further development.

-Former board members include: Elvia R. Arriola, Darla Bjork, longtime president of the board, Maureen Brady, Michaela Pilar Brown, Gabrielle Calvocoressi, Julie Enszer, Nancy Fried, Cheryl Grau, Martha Hughes, Karla Jay, Yvonne Klein, Roz Kuehn, Ginger Legato, Morgana MacVicar, Carol Moldaw, Lisa C. Moore, Anita Page, Susan Sherman, Sarah Sutro, Sarah Van Arsdale, Lise Weil, and Crystal Williams.
+Former board members include: Elvia R. Arriola, Darla Bjork, Maureen Brady (longtime president of the board), Michaela Pilar Brown, Gabrielle Calvocoressi, Julie Enszer, Nancy Fried, Cheryl Grau, Martha Hughes, Karla Jay, Yvonne Klein, Roz Kuehn, Ginger Legato, Morgana MacVicar, Carol Moldaw, Lisa C. Moore, Anita Page, Susan Sherman, Sarah Sutro, Sarah Van Arsdale, Lise Weil, and Crystal Williams.
 Former staff include: Pam McAllister and Susan Pliner, who each served and directed for many years.

 Karen St Pierre, our Grants Administrator, has been with us since 2016, succeeding Tara Shea Burke.